 Introduction to Instances

 Instances are the basic building blocks of App Engine, providing all the resources needed to successfully host your application.
 This includes the language runtime, the App Engine APIs, and your application's code and memory.
 Each instance includes a security layer to ensure that instances cannot inadvertently affect each other.
 At any given time, your application may be running on one instance or many instances, with requests being spread across all of them.
-We call these dynamic instances, because they start up and shut down automatically based on current needs.

 App Engine charges for instance usage on an hourly basis.
 If you expect to use a certain number of instance hours weekly, you can save money by purchasing them in advance on the Billing Settings tab of the Administration Console.
 Note that, if you purchase instance hours in advance, you will be charged for them whether or not you use them.
 You can track your instance usage on the Instances Dashboard of the Administration Console.